image of the recipe rebel cookbook cover on transparent background.Get The Recipe Rebel Cookbook here 🎉

-Spaghetti with meat sauce is one of our family’s favorite dinners, but there are times when you just want something you can make ahead and not worry about stirring a bunch of different pots at once (although this classic Spaghetti and Meatballs will forever be a favorite!).
+Spaghetti with meat sauce is one of our family’s favorite dinners, but there are times when you just want an easy dinner you can make ahead and not worry about stirring a bunch of different pots at once (although this classic Spaghetti and Meatballs will forever be a favorite!).

 Somedays I cut corners by making this Slow Cooker Spaghetti Sauce earlier in the day, or stirring up this simple One Pot Spaghetti when I’m short on time or energy.